eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

     and rebuild TraCI constants in python
     (tools/traci/rebuildConstants.py)
-  - check whether the network version needs to be incremented and update the value in NWFrame::MAJOR_VERSION.
-Netconvert tests need to be updated afterwards.
+  - check whether the network version needs to be incremented and update the value in NWFrame::MAJOR_VERSION. netconvert tests need to be updated afterwards.
   - update author information
 - check the regular tests